City Council Vision Statement and Goals Fiscal Year 2017-18 and Fiscal Year 2018-19

 Elk Grove strives to provide a high quality of life for all generations that builds upon the community’s diversity and heritage through safe and connected neighborhoods that are welcoming to all, with diverse residential, educational and employment choices and amenities that create a sense of place.

 Foster a vibrant and diverse economy in Elk Grove oriented towards growing jobs in targeted industries, while also offering an array of residential choices, civic amenities, and entertainment options that attract businesses.

 The City of Elk Grove will be known as an environment supportive of small business, working closely with entrepreneurs and innovators in all sectors for local business to begin, grow and stay within the City.
-The City’s target for large business attraction will capitalize on the synergy offered by the City’s three prominent medical facilities, and the private medical school and school of pharmacy.
+The City’s target for business attraction will leverage the City’s workforce and range of employers.
 The City also will highlight its historical agricultural roots as the region continues to promote the “farm to fork” brand for the greater Sacramento region.

-Develop a targeted marketing plan for business attraction of industries in the health care sector, form a City recruitment team, and solicit new businesses to consider re-location to Elk Grove.
+- Develop a business brand and targeted marketing plan for business attraction of industries in identified sectors, activate the City’s recruitment team, and solicit new businesses to consider re-location to Elk Grove.

 - Evaluate small business support needs, publicize existing City small business support programs, identify incentives for local innovation and entrepreneurship, and expand outreach to successfully market an innovation support network within the City.